How we can help

 What is sensorineural hearing loss?

-Sensorineural hearing loss, or SNHL, is a form of hearing loss resulting from damage to the inner ear or auditory nerve.
-Generally caused by the loss of tiny hair cells in the inner ear, sensorineural hearing loss is the most common type of permanent hearing loss.
+Ever wondered why sounds sometimes feel unclear or muffled?
+Sensorineural hearing loss (SNHL) is a form of hearing loss resulting from damage to the inner ear or auditory nerve.
+Generally caused by the deterioration of tiny hair cells in the inner ear, sensorineural hearing loss is the most common type of permanent hearing loss.

 If you think you may be experiencing symptoms of sensorineural hearing loss (SNHL), there are some tell-tale signs you can look out for.
 These include: